 The EBAIS system in Costa Rica is a preventive Medical program in which the patients are coming to have a periodical evaluation.
 They take care of minor emergencies and inform and control the patient about the most common diseases and give them advises how they can feel better.

-Under the program nurses, doctors and 3rd and 4th-year medical students can work in local community and semi-private hospitals and clinics around Heredia and San Jose.
+Under this program Pre-medical, nursing and medical students can work in local community clinics in and around Santa Barbara de Heredia.
 You would work 4-6 hours 5 days a week assisting local doctors and nurses.
 Work is given in accordance with the experience and knowledge of the volunteer.

 General tasks would include: